Authenticate using mutual TLS

 This guide describes the integration steps for a simple client authentication flow, for example, when a client needs to obtain a client access token to authorize subsequent API calls.
 For more use cases, see [Next steps](#next-steps).

 In user authentication and client authentication scenarios, mutual client and Mosaic certificate authentication occurs during the TLS handshake before any data is sent over HTTPS.
-During the handshake, the client presents its certificate to Mosaic for validation.
+During the handshake, Mosaic verifies the certificate signature to confirm proof of ownership (that the client holds the private key for the presented certificate).
+After the handshake completes, when Mosaic processes the request, it validates that the certificate matches the client ID specified in the request.

-- For self-signed certificates, Mosaic validates the certificate against the JWKS provided in the client settings.
+- For self-signed certificates, Mosaic validates against the JWKS provided in the client settings.

-- For CA-signed certificates, Mosaic validates them against the full certificate chain previously provided in the client settings — from the end-entity (client) certificate back to a trusted root.
+- For CA-signed certificates, Mosaic validates against the full certificate chain previously provided in the client settings—from the end-entity (client) certificate back to a trusted root.

 For example, a client requests a token ([Step 3](#step-3-authenticate-client)) using mTLS authentication.
 Upon the receiving the client access token, your app validates it ([Step 4](#step-4-validate-tokens)) and then uses this token to authorize the call.